 If the glass has white ash build up it is normal and the glass should be cleaned.
 If it is a black soot build up airflow through the unit may be restricted.
 The most often cause is overdue maintenance and cleaning.
-See Maintaining and Servicing on page 18 and/or make adjustments to the trim control.
+See "Maintaining and Servicing Appliance" and/or make adjustments to the trim control.